 For those looking for calm and rest, head instead to the Badès beach, a peaceful pebble beach located about 50 km from Al-Hoceima, or cala Iris beach, one of the most beautiful seaside sites in Morocco.

 Located halfway between Casablanca and Essaouira, Oualidia is a quiet seaside resort popular with families.
 With its long strip of fine sand stretching for 12 km, the beach is also characterized by a circular lagoon of a deep blue, surrounded on each side by a crescent of blond sand.
-With family or lovers, you can go there to enjoy the peaceful atmosphere of the place, bathing in its calm waters, or enjoying a boat ride.
+With family or lovers, you can go there to enjoy the peaceful atmosphere of the place, bathe in its calm waters, or enjoy a boat ride.

 Legzira Beach– Sidi Ifni

 Ranked among the most beautiful Moroccan beaches, Legzira beach will undoubtedly seduce lovers of idleness, with its sublime golden sand beach, surrounded by majestic cliffs beaten by the waves.
 But it is when the sun comes to drown in the ocean that the beach reveals its most beautiful colors.
-Arches of an ocher red dug into the cliff then take on a vermilion hue that shines under the last rays of the day.
+Arches of an ocher red dug into the cliff than take on a vermilion hue that shines under the last rays of the day.
 A natural spectacle that will remain one of your most beautiful memories of Morocco.